Looking to leave Twitter? Here are the social networks seeing new users now

 It's a decentralized, open-source social media platform.
 Anyone can launch and host their own Mastodon server and create their own community, which can connect to other Mastodon servers.
 Because it's open-source, it is not owned by anyone, and its creators do not own a copyright on it.

 That's by design.
-"Nobody is in control of the entire network," founder Eugen Rochko told NPR last week.
+"Nobody is in control of the entire network," founder Eugen Rochko told NPR earlier this month.

 "It is, in effect, more democratic," he said.